 Dr. Faruqui’s paper was the subject of Electricity Policy’s June 12, 2013 editorial, which draws on the main points of the paper and stresses how Dr. Faruqui’s paper “doesn’t offer an instant cure, but suggests the beginnings of a path, or several paths.”
 It also highlights a salient point that utilities “need to choose a trajectory for the future: What kind of a utility do they want to be?”

-Dr. Faruqui’s paper, “Surviving Sub-One-Percent Growth,” and the Electricity Policy editorial can be downloaded using the link below.
+Dr. Faruqui’s paper, “Surviving Sub-One-Percent Growth,” and the Electricity Policy editorial can be downloaded below.